 However, even during these dark days we found hope.
 Now more than ever before, Ontarians can empathize with the isolation and fear individuals with a brain injury experience every day of their lives.
 This new understanding and empathy offer a unique platform to raise awareness about brain injury and its impacts on more than 500,000 Ontarians.

-Throughout 2020, organizations across the country showed immense resilience as they adapted to support their clients by providing virtual programs.
+Throughout the pandemic, organizations across the country showed immense resilience as they adapted to support their clients by providing virtual programs.
 OBIA was no different and guided the way by quickly transitioning all in-person programs to a virtual platform.
 OBIA also sought out unique ways to continue to provide education, awareness, and support remotely.

 As we begin to see the light at the end of the tunnel with the pandemic, through mass vaccinations and reduced case rates, we are hopeful that many people will, in time, be able to once again venture out and regain their social networks and supports.